Agency for Healthcare Research and Quality (AHRQ) (U.S. DHHS)

 National Healthcare Quality & Disparities Reports

+The Agency for Healthcare Research and Quality (AHRQ) produces the National Healthcare Quality Report (NHQR) and the National Healthcare Disparities Report (NHDR).
 "These reports measure trends in effectiveness of care, patient safety, timeliness of care, patient centeredness, and efficiency of care.
-New this year are chapters on care coordination, health system infrastructure.
 The reports present, in chart form, the latest available findings on quality of and access to health care."

 National Quality Measures Clearinghouse